marvelousNinja/cloudfoundry_helios_guide/README.md

 ```
 listen_addresses = '*'
 ```

 And this line to ```/etc/postgresql/9.1/main/pg_hba.conf```:
 ```
 host all all 0.0.0.0/0 md5
 ```

 Note, that depending on operating system, these files might be in a different place.
+Also, don't forget about firewalls.
+PostgreSQL is running on 5432 port by default.
 Restart PostgreSQL for changes to take effect:
 ```
 sudo service postgresql restart
 ```

 # Installing Helios

 Let's install Helios itself
 ```
 gem install helios